pi0x73/pi0x73.github.io/_pages/about.md

 Linkedin [https://www.linkedin.com/in/suljotgjoka/](https://www.linkedin.com/in/suljotgjoka/)

 #### HackTheBox
-HackTheBox is an online hacking/learning platform with over 300,000 users currently and still counting.
+[HTB](https://hackthebox.eu/register) is an online hacking/learning platform with over 300,000 users currently and still counting.
 I usually spend time testing my skills through their challenges and vulnerable machines.
 My highest ranking worldwide was 9th in 2020 May :